vtex-sites/base.store/README.md

 ## 🖊️ Styling Components

-Our customized theme is based on [Design Tokens](https://css-tricks.com/what-are-design-tokens/) using [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) of a `class` for each one of them.
+Our customized theme is based on [Design Tokens](https://css-tricks.com/what-are-design-tokens/) using [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) or a CSS class for each token.
 Today, we have the following files in the `src/styles` folder:

 ### `global.scss`